erenarkangil/population-mobility-synthesis/README.md

 # UQ_Zonal_Inference

-### rnn and ctgan models will be added later on as seperate .py models
+The purpose of this project, to provide an analysis of individual mobility with respect to socioeconomic factors.

-For detailed results, please check the article
+###For detailed results, please check the article